Cambridge International Relations Summer School

 By enrolling in the Cambridge Immerse International Relations course, you will explore the role of theory in International Relations and answers questions such as: is there a difference between the terms ‘international politics’ and ‘global politics’? and what is the source of state power and why are states important in International Relations?

-Plus, whatever your current ability-level, the small class sizes our International Relations summer course will ensure you will be both challenged and supported in carefully planned classes that emulate the unique Oxbridge system of tutor-student engagement and debate.
+Plus, whatever your current ability-level, the small class sizes our International Relations summer course will ensure you will be both challenged and supported in carefully planned classes that encourage tutor-student engagement and debate.

 What will I study at this International Relations Summer Course in Cambridge?